 Earning a Bachelor’s degree in Business Administration, Gary went on to North Carolina Central University in Durham, North Carolina where he earned a Juris Doctorate in 1974.
-Upon earning his law degree, Gary returned to Florida with his childhood sweetheart, Gloria, now his wife.
+Upon earning his law degree, Gary returned to Florida with his childhood sweetheart, Gloria, now his wife of over 50 years.

-Gary was admitted to the Florida Bar in 1974 and opened his hometown’s first African American law firm with the help of Gloria, who assisted him at his new practice.
-Gary’s practice has since grown into the thriving national partnership known as Gary, Williams, Parenti, Watson and Gary, P.L.L.C., consisting of 37 attorneys, a team of paralegals and a professional staff of over 100.
-The firm operates out of three offices.
-Two of the three offices are located on the St. Lucie River in historic downtown Stuart, Florida; one of which is the former Pelican Hotel where Gary worked as a dishwasher during his teenage years.
+Gary was admitted to the Florida Bar in 1974 and opened his hometown’s first African American law firm with the help of Gloria, who assisted him at his new practice while teaching school.
+Gary’s practice has since grown into the thriving national partnership known as Gary, Williams, Parenti, Watson, Gary & Gillespie, P.L.L.C., consisting of 21 attorneys, a team of paralegals and a professional staff of over 50.
+The firm’s office is located on the St. Lucie River in historic downtown Stuart, Florida and is also the former Pelican Hotel where Gary worked as a dishwasher during his teenage years.

 Known as a businessman, churchman, humanitarian and philanthropist, Gary is deeply involved in charity and civic work.
 He is committed to enhancing the lives of young people through education and drug prevention.
 In 1994, he and his wife, Gloria, formed The Gary Foundation to carry out this formidable task.
 The Gary Foundation provides scholarships, direction and other resources to youth, so they can realize their dreams of achieving a higher education.
 In 1991, Gary pledged $10.1 million to his alma mater Shaw University.
 He has also donated millions of dollars to dozens of Historically Black Colleges and Universities throughout the U.S.

 The Gary’s oldest son, Kenneth, is president & CEO of The Gary Foundation and Gary Enterprises, the family’s real estate management company.
-Sekou followed in his father’s footsteps and is a trial attorney.
+Sekou followed in his father’s footsteps and is a Partner at the Law Firm of Gary, Williams, Parenti, Watson, Gary, & Gillespie, P.L.L.C.
 Ali earned his Bachelor’s Degree in Business Administration and is vice president of the Gary Foundation.
-The Gary’s youngest son, Kobie, is a graduate of Nova Southeastern University and works with his father in the law practice.
+The Gary’s youngest son, Kobie, also works with his father in the law practice.